lindonroberts/academic-website/content/authors/admin/old_news.md

 **News:**

+- (Oct-20) I'm delighted to receive the Reddick Prize from the [InFoMM CDT](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt) at the University of Oxford for my doctoral research!
 - (Jun-20) New paper *Scalable Derivative-Free Optimization for Nonlinear Least-Squares Problems* with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) and Tyler Ferguson (Oxford) has been accepted for the ICML workshop [Beyond First-Order Methods in ML Systems](https://sites.google.com/view/optml-icml2020/accepted-papers).
 - (Jun-20) New paper [Inexact Derivative-Free Optimization for Bilevel Learning](https://arxiv.org/abs/2006.12674) with [Matthias Ehrhardt](https://mehrhardt.github.io/) (University of Bath)!
 We introduce a new algorithm for learning variational regularization parameters, applicable to problems such as image denoising and MRI reconstruction.
 - (May-20) My [nonlinear optimization resources](opt/) page is now public.
 This has been built over several years with [Coralia Cartis](http://people.maths.ox.ac.uk/cartis/) and [Jaroslav Fowkes](http://people.maths.ox.ac.uk/fowkes/) (University of Oxford).